 Dynatrace collects a wealth of monitoring data on applications and one of the great aspects is that it also provides interfaces allowing external applications to use this information.
-An example we’ve just recently seen in a blog post showed how you can use Dynatrace data to monitor your entire application landscape across a server farm.
 However, potential usage scenarios are not limited to simplify the monitoring of existing applications, and one of our technology partners, the Performance Management Group (PMG) of fortiss GmbH, has developed a solution that uses Dynatrace data to build performance models.

 Using performance models, potential future scenarios can be evaluated in advance without setting up expensive test environments or evaluation projects.
 These models allow for evaluating the performance of an application in scenarios that cannot be measured on existing systems.
 Exemplary questions that can be answered by performance models are for example: